Nok culture: Archaeology

 Preliminary excavations at the beginning of January 1961 began near a remote valley named Taruga near the village of Takushara.
 The trial excavations took place during a period of eight days.
 The finds included objects of wrought iron, a quantity of iron slag, fragments of tuyere, pottery, figurine fragments, red ocher, quartz hammer-stones, and small concentrations of charcoal.
 The most famous finds at the site were the pottery graters which were shallow, flat-bottomed dishes which were deeply scored inside with diced patterns to produce a sharp abrasive surface.
 These pottery graters were probably used for food preparation.
 In the preliminary excavation a proton magnetometer survey was used to try and locate furnaces.
 The survey revealed a total of 61 magnetic anomalies which were mostly located in a flat, central area which probably indicated the limits of actual occupation.
 Twenty of the anomalies revealed concentrations of slag and nine of them contained in situ structures of furnace walls and bases.
 The most common type of artefact found was domestic pottery which can be divided into two different types.
-One type are bowls or shallow basins without lips and the other are globular pots which have averted lips.
+One type are bowls or shallow basins without lips and the other are globular pots which have everted lips.
 Because of this preliminary excavation, the Nok Culture would start being regarded as belonging to the Iron Age.

 In 1989, German scientists were working in northeastern Nigeria's Chad Basin as part of a cooperative project between the University of Maiduguri located in Borno State, Nigeria, and archaeologists of Goethe University Frankfurt.
 This project examined the beginnings of sedentary farming societies in the Chad Basin.
 Questions arose about whether there were other societies like those in the Chad Basin, and these questions led the team to investigate the Nok Culture.
 In the early steps of the Frankfurt Nok Project, researchers had difficulty finding sites to excavate.
-The team began collaborating with Umaru Yusuf Potiskum and they started finding distinct Nok culture sites, although most were looted.
+The team began collaborating with Umaru Yusuf Potiskum and they started finding distinct Nok culture sites, although most had been looted.
 Scientific field work began in 2005 to systematically investigate Nok archaeological sites and to better understand Nok terracotta sculptures within their Iron Age archaeological context, and was subsequently concluded in 2021.